 Consumers and community members bring expertise about their health condition and experience of the health system that improves the quality, relevance and direction of health research.
 They help us understand the priorities of their community and where research is most needed.
-Partnering with consumers and community members builds trust and public confidence in research and assists with the translation of research findings into healthcare.
+Partnering with consumers and community members builds trust and public confidence in research.

 Increasingly, many funding bodies, government organisations and research institutions require consumer and community involvement throughout research.
 There is evidence that consumer and community involvement improves the quality, outcomes, relevance and impact of research.
 Strengthening consumer involvement ensures Australian research aligns with international best practice1,2.